 And out of the entire rogues gallery of irresponsible characters, Alex Jones has spent years at the vanguard of the armed revolution movement, most memorably during the Bundy Ranch standoff when he used public airwaves to frantically cheerlead the Bundy throngs who indeed marched toward BLM officials in a traditional Napoleonic line of battle while a militia sniper took aim at government employees from a nearby perch.

-Fact: there’s a not insignificant percentage of gun-owners who seriously believe in the idea — the alleged constitutional right to use their firearms against government officials.
-The syllabus of quotes listed above is just a sampling of evidence illustrating the reality that radical gun-rights people think they can fight their way to freedom against, as Sharron Angle said, “tyrannical” politicians, especially if their right to own a gun is infringed upon.
-We’re not making this up, nor are we misinterpreting these quotes.
+Fact: there's a significant percentage of gun-owners who believe in the alleged constitutional right to literally discharge their firearms at government officials when other measures fail.
+Or not.
+The syllabus of quotes listed above is just a sampling of evidence illustrating the reality that radical gun-rights people think they can fight their way to freedom against, as Sharron Angle said, "tyrannical" politicians, especially if their right to own a gun is infringed upon.
+We're not making this up, nor are we misinterpreting these quotes.
 The facts are unequivocal.
 And Donald Trump was simply joining the battalion.

 On this matter, there's no debate.
 There aren't two sides to the issue.
 There's only one obvious analysis and it's this: Donald Trump thought he'd throw some red meat to his loyalists by hinting with a wink that pro-gun radicals are the last bulwark to stop Hillary's agenda.
 It's the same train of thought that's been marketed by too many others, and it must not be legitimized nor rewarded through televised debate or flaccid attempts at manufacturing reasonable doubt.